secwexen/security-playbooks/DISCLAIMER.md

 ## 6. Disclaimer of Warranty

-This repository is provided “as is” without warranty of any kind, express or implied.
+This repository is provided “as is” and "as available", without warranty of any kind, express or implied.

 ## 7. Acknowledgement & Acceptance